 Easy Fresh “Quick Fix” Kimchi

 Mention “kimchi” and watch many people squinch up their nose.
 Admittedly, it has a bit of a stinky reputation but I love just when it’s about to turn funky yet still maintains crunch and vigor.
 For the kimchi averse, I came up with this quick recipe that does not require fermentation as traditional kimchi does.
+Although, you can let it sit, sealed, in the refrigerator for up to several weeks, just make sure the vegetables are immersed in the liquid.
 I like to make this with Napa cabbage, bok choy, or green cabbage.
 Many recipes call for a sweet rice paste to help bind the spices to the cabbage, but you can also use pear juice, which I’ve included here.
 For more delicate palates, *reduce the amount of chile powder.

 Serve with Pork Belly BBQ, as a side salad to grilled meats and fish, on tacos or sandwiches, pureed into soups, or simply over steamed rice with a fried egg (see below).

 NOTE: This is a sneak peek into my new cookbook, to be published next May by Andrews McMeel.

 1 medium to large head Napa cabbage (about 2 pounds) trimmed of any loose or discolored leaves

 2 tablespoons sea salt

 3/4 cup gochugaru (coarse Korean chile powder), reduce to 1/2 cup for a less spicy version*